hypo69/hypo/pytest/gemini/src/endpoints/__init__.md

-3. **Example `test_invalid_mode`:** This test demonstrates how to use `pytest.raises` to check for expected exceptions.
+3. **Example `test_invalid_mode`:** This test demonStartes how to use `pytest.raises` to check for expected exceptions.
 You will need to adapt it based on the actual exceptions your code might throw.

 4. **Realistic Test Data:**  Example tests often use placeholder data.
 In your actual tests, use data that closely resembles the real-world data expected by your code.